odea-project/StreamPort/README.md

 ## On Windows
 - Install Python version 3.12 or above;
 - Verify if the correct version is installed using `python --version` (it should be above 3.12);
-- If you not detect python, add the path to the environment variables following https://realpython.com/add-python-to-path/;
+- If you cannot detect python, add the path to the environment variables following https://realpython.com/add-python-to-path/;
 - Check and note the python installation path with `(Get-Command python).Path`;
 - Update pip with `python -m pip install --upgrade pip`;
 - Check if pip version is 24 or above with `pip --version` and verify that the python path is a parent of the pip lib folder;